-We are the first and only corporate Foundation in Jamaica to focus on Special Needs.
-As there continue to be challenges caused by the lack of funding and awareness, we’re helping to create a world where no one gets left behind by shining a spotlight on those with physical, intellectual and other developmental disabilities.
+We are one of the major corporate Foundations in Jamaica to focus on Special Needs.
+As there continues to be challenges caused by the lack of funding and awareness, we’re helping to create a world where no one gets left behind by shining a spotlight on those with physical, intellectual and other developmental disabilities.

 Since inception, we’ve worked closely with Special Needs organisations, the Ministry of Education, Youth and Information and the Ministry of Labour and Social Security to offer assistance.
 This includes partnering with UNICEF in 2018 to get 3,633 persons (including 847 students) registered with the Jamaica Council for Persons with Disabilities, which allows them to receive government benefits and services.

-One of our major fundraising and awareness initiatives is the Digicel 5K Run/Walk/Wheel for Special Needs, which is now in its ninth year.
+One of our major fundraising and awareness initiatives is the Digicel 5K Run/Walk/Wheel for Special Needs.
 Over the years, this event has raised US$457K for numerous Special Needs organisations.